filamentphp/filament/packages/notifications/docs/02-sending-notifications.md

     .send()
 ```

-Markdown text will automatically be rendered if passed to the title.

 ## Setting an icon

 Optionally, a notification can have an [icon](https://blade-ui-kit.com/blade-icons?set=1#search) that's displayed in front of its content.
 You may also set a color for the icon, which is gray by default: